Creating a budget is the best way of getting the most out of your university experience.

 Most banks and digital banking apps offer a Save the Change option so make sure to investigate.

-Have fun!
 You deserve to enjoy yourself at uni!
 Most people only get to do it once after all and you worked hard to get there.

 It’s essential to your mental wellbeing (and your financial health) to blow off some steam once in a while especially during the pressure of term-time, so your budget should allow for that.
 This ‘monthly treat’ could be anything you enjoy - a night out with friends, a fancy meal, a new pair of shoes or a fun activity.